 -An MRI or CT scan is used to precisely locate the proper area in the brain from which the symptoms originate.
 Usually the areas concerned are the

 globus pallidus , the subthalamic nucleus , and the thalamus .

 Once implanted, impulses are transmitted from the stimulator, through the attached wiring, and into the specific part of the brain.

--Due to this reduction in symptoms, a corresponding reduction in the Parkinsons medications needed, is also seen and contributes to a substantial improvement in the side effects from long-term L-dopa use as well. ( mainly Dyskinesias - involuntary movements)
+-Due to this reduction in symptoms, a corresponding reduction in Parkinson's medications needed, is also seen and contributes to a substantial improvement in the side effects from long-term L-dopa use as well. (mainly Dyskinesias - involuntary movements)

 All surgical options need to be specifically targeted to each individual and discussed in depth with their neurologist before treatments.

-Stem Cells, undeveloped cells that eventually can grow into nerve cells, are able to survive and also to reproduce.
+Stem Cells, undeveloped cells that can eventually grow into nerve cells, are able to survive and also reproduce.
 Once directed to grow as nerve cells, they can be transformed into dopamine-producing cells.